 Should you encounter a situation that can’t be solved directly with your host, Airbnb can intervene to find a resolution.
 Contact Airbnb support through email or social media (available 24 hours a day) and address your concerns.
 Airbnb will then study the matter and address it accordingly.

 That’s pretty much it when it comes to getting a great experience abroad using Airbnb.
 Now, don’t forget to sign up!
-Take advantage of $40 in credit by using this link.

 Finally, have you used Airbnb before?
 What was your experience?
 Share it with us!